wavemaker/docs/learn/on-premise/aws/waveMaker-Enterprise-Setup-on-AWS.md

 ---
 ---

-## Wavemaker Enterprise setup process on AWS
+## WaveMaker Enterprise setup process on AWS

 The below guide helps in the process of setting up WaveMaker Enterprise on AWS.
 You need AWS account prior to the starting this process.